Halloween safety tips for parents & kids

 Halloween pet safety is important for your animals and trick-or-treaters.
 Pets can become anxious with the constant ringing of the doorbell and unexpected guests coming to the door all night.

 If that is the case, consider putting your pet in a quiet room or crate away from the front door.
 Or keep them on a leash so you can control them when you open the door.
-If your animal is extremely anxious or may become aggressive consider boarding them for the evening to ensure a safe Halloween for everyone.
+If your animal is extremely anxious or may become aggressive with strangers, consider boarding them for the evening to ensure a safe Halloween for everyone.

 Alternatives to traditional trick-or-treating